 We support and respect internationally recognized human rights wherever we operate.
 When national laws conflict with international human rights standards, we will adhere to national law, while seeking ways to honor and respect the principles of international human rights.

 Our human right´s commitment is reflected throughout our Code of Conduct, Essity’s Human Rights Policy and other company policies.
 All our business partners, suppliers and customers are expected to follow principles equivalent to those included in Essity’s Code of Conduct.
 Our Supplier Code of Conduct and our Business Partner Code of Conduct includes our expectations regarding human rights and employee relations as well as health and safety.
-Compliance with such standards is a prime factor when selecting our business partners.
+Following these standards is an important factor when selecting our business partners and potential acquisitions.
+For more details on how we work with human rights, see Essity Human Right Framework.

 Essity’s human rights due diligence process

-Essity’s human rights due diligence process was developed in 2014 with the support of BSR, a non-profit organization who supports businesses in adopting sustainable practices.
-The process is guided by the United Nations Guiding Principles on Business and Human Rights, which ensures that we proactively detect and respond to any adverse human rights impact including the business actions to respect and support children’s rights.
+Essity’s human rights due diligence process was developed in 2014.
+The process is guided by the United Nations Guiding Principles on Business and Human Rights and OECD Due Diligence Guidance for Responsible Business Conduct, which ensures that we proactively detect and respond to any adverse human rights impact including the business actions to respect and support children’s rights.

 Defining salient issues